Introducing Tweet Zone

 Good question.
 Having worked with Twitter’s API, I knew that this would be fairly easy to accomplish if only I had a source for the score information.
-I searched around and found that real-time sports services are pretty expensive, mostly affordable to big news outlets.
+I searched around and found that real-time sports services are pretty expensive, affordable mostly only to big news outlets.

 Looking around at different sports sites, I noticed that the leagues’ (NHL, NFL) sites themselves seem to update their scores without me having to refresh the page.
 This told me that they were sending their scores outside of the main page information, and possibly in a format I could work with.
 Turns out that they both send relatively clean (one issue discussed in a previous post) JSON, so now I had a data source.